Employment Agency Inspectorate

 |Glyn Davies||Formerly t/a 'Lothian Variety' and 'Emkay Lothian Entertainments' (Lothian, Scotland)||Entertainers / Models||13 June 2011||12 December 2020|

-Agents permitted to run or be involved in running an employment agency or employment business in Northern Ireland subject to certain conditions being met.
+Table 2 lists agents permitted to run or be involved in running an employment agency or employment business in Northern Ireland subject to certain conditions being met.

 |Name of Prohibited Agent||Sector||Conditions apply from||Conditions apply until|